 EU Consumption Figures can be a bit misleading, especially for hybrid cars.

 One of the main issues is the way the tests are performed.
 There are two different driving cycles.
 The urban driving cycle, – about 13 minutes and 4 kilometers of a prescripted urban driving behaviour.
 Then, 6 minutes and 40 seconds of extra urban driving, covering a theoretical distance of 7 kilometers.
-A good hybrid with fully charged batteries could easily pass the entire test programme more or less on battery power alone.
-In real life you will drive longer, your batteries will be partly discharged and your fuel consumption will be a lot higher.
+A good hybrid with fully charged batteries could easily pass the entire test more or less on battery power alone.
+In real life, batteries will be partly discharged and your fuel consumption will be a lot higher.

 0.44 liters per 10 km (country roads)